martinbean/martinbean.dev/_posts/2017-11-27-binding-configured-services-to-laravels-container.md

 }
 ```

-Binding a singleton means that the first time `Nexmo\Client` is requested, a new instance is created, and any subsequent requests for `Nexmo\Client` yields the same instance instead of `new`-ing up a new instance.
+Binding a singleton means that the first time `Nexmo\Client` is requested, a new instance is created, and any subsequent requests for `Nexmo\Client` yields the same instance instead of instantiating a new instance.

 Next, we need our service provider to designate that it _provides_ the `Nexmo\Client` class.
 Add this method to the bottom of the class: